NiczSpeed/Hotel_ML_APIGateway_Service/README.md

 📌 **Key features::**
 - ✅ Sending messages to other microservices
-- ✅ Endpoint security (Spring Security)
+- ✅ Securing endpoints with Spring Securit
-- ✅ JWT token authentication
+- ✅ Authenticating users with JWT tokens
-- ✅ Error handling
+- ✅ Handling errors
-- ✅ Save deprecated tokens to the database (a deprecated token is when a user logs out)
+- ✅ Storing deprecated tokens in the database (deprecated tokens are generated when users log out)
-- ✅ AES Encryption for Stored and Brokered Data
+- ✅ Encrypting stored and brokered data with AES

 ---